Neighborhood Programs Division

 Code Enforcement Officers also investigate violations of the Little Rock Minimum Housing Code.
 Examples of these violations include property owners who fail to maintain their residences or accessory buildings, allowing them to fall in to a state of disrepair or structures that have sustained fire damage.

 Rental Property Inspection Program

 Another component of Code Enforcement is the Systematic Rental Property Inspection Program.
-This program provides for a biannual inspection of all rental properties located in the City of Little Rock.
+This program provides for inspections of rental properties located in the City of Little Rock.
 The purpose of this inspection is to insure that all rental units are maintained in a safe condition to meet Minimum Housing Code Standards.
 The Rental Inspection Program also provides an avenue for rental property owners to require tenants who damage their property to make repairs or provide financial compensation to cover the cost of repairs.

 Demolition of Unsafe Residential Structures

 Residential structures that have been declared unsafe for occupancy by Code Enforcement are submitted to the Little Rock City Board of Directors for condemnation approval.
 Once officially condemned, Housing and Neighborhood Programs awards contracts for the demolition of these structures and supervises the demolition process to ensure that the site is brought in to full compliance with City Ordinance.

 Little Rock Properties Map

 For More Information